 If you believe something is incorrect on your notice, or you have any questions, please contact our customer service team who will be able to look up your individual record.

-Water access charges are levied to recover all of the fixed costs associated with the provision of the water supply system by council.
-These costs include ongoing operation and maintenance costs.
+Water access charges help to recover all of the fixed costs associated with the provision of water supply by council.
+These costs include payments for allocations and licences, ongoing operation and maintenance costs.

 To confirm the accuracy of the meter reading, compare the reading on your water notice to the current reading on your physical water meter (read the black digits only).
 If this is less than the notice reading, please take a photo and send us an email.

 If you believe that you have an internal leak and have been charged for excessive consumption, please contact a licenced plumber to investigate for a concealed leak.
 Based on the plumber’s report, we can provide a rebate under the Concealed Leaks Policy.
 Apply for a rebate under the Concealed Leaks Policy.